Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: Phase transition in the quantum TPM

 \subsection{The character of the quantum phase transition}

 The character of the phase transition for the QTPM is now easy to predict based on the information of its symmetries for a given system size.
-By this we mean: given a sequence of increasing system sizes with periodic boundaries, all having the same number of symmetries, the progressively sharper finite size crossovers will be indicative of an eventual phase transition in the large size limit whose character---first-order or continuous---will be determined by the underlying symmetries of the given system sizes in the sequence.
-As these symmetries in a system of size $N = L \times M$ depend on the precise values of both $L$ and $M$, this analysis has to be done carefully.
+By this we mean: given a sequence of increasing system sizes with periodic boundaries, all having the same or monotonically increasing number of symmetries, the progressively sharper finite size crossovers will be indicative of an eventual phase transition in the large size limit whose character---first-order or continuous---will be guided by the underlying symmetries of the given system sizes in the sequence.
+In a system of size $N = L \times M$ as these symmetries depend on the precise values of both $L$ and $M$, this analysis has to be done carefully.
 In the next section we show numerical evidence for the general considerations we give here.

 First consider the system sizes $N = L \times M$ such that the underlying Rule 60 has only one fixed point, as described previously.
 Then, the QTPM has no non-trivial symmetries.
 In the limit $J \gg h$, there is a single ground state corresponding to the all-up state, and a vanishing number of excited plaquettes, as the classical TPM has a single minimum.
 In the opposite limit, $J \ll h$, the ground state is paramagnetic, with spins aligned in the $x$ direction, with an explicit $\mathbb{Z}_2$ symmetry for its ground state, corresponding to a high density of excited plaquettes.
-In the limit of large $N$, we expect the quantum phase transition at the self-dual point $J=h$ to be first-order.
+In the limit of large $N$, we expect the quantum phase transition at the self-dual point $J=h$ to be first-order, due to the explicit breaking of the $\mathbb{Z}_2$ symmetry.
+We verify our conjecture with numerical simulations in the next section.